mach-composer/mach-composer-cli/docs/src/tutorial/step-2-setup-ct.md

 - `view_api_clients`

 !!! info "One client to rule them all"
-    This client is used MACH Composer to create other necessary commercetools clients for each individual component.
+    This client is used MACH composer to create other necessary commercetools clients for each individual component.

-We will use these credentials later when configuring our MACH Composer stack.
+We will use these credentials later when configuring our MACH composer stack.

 ![New project](../_img/tutorial/ct-new-client.png){: style="max-width: 800px"}